 High Rise (10+ inches)

 Men who are tall (over 6 ft) and want to wear their pants at their waistline and not at their hips should wear high rise pants.
 This makes their torsos shorter compared to their legs.
-High rise is also associated for a more sophisticated and mature look.
-More formal pants such as chinos and dress pants usually have high rise.
+High rise is also associated with a more sophisticated and mature look.
+More formal pants such as chinos and dress pants usually have a high rise.
 When you’re trying on high rise pants, make sure the crotch has a good fit because it’s impossible to lengthen.

 Regular (9-11 inches)

-Some people call it mid rise and others may also call it normal rise.
+Some people call it mid-rise and others may also call it normal rise.
 Pants with regular rise are meant to be worn at your natural waistline.
-Pants such as, khakis, and trousers have a regular or high rise.
+Pants such as khakis, and trousers have a regular or high rise.